Skip to Main Content

 Seoul's position as a Northeast Asian business and convention hub has intensified as Japanese cities have shifted some international conference traffic and as Korean technology and entertainment industries have grown their international profile.
 The demand for conference-capable luxury hotels in Seoul now extends well beyond the traditional Gangnam COEX cluster, which the Grand InterContinental Seoul Parnas and Conrad Seoul serve most directly.
 Grand Hyatt Seoul's Country Winner recognition for Luxury Conference and Event Hotel from La Liste 2026 places it as the top-ranked Korean property in that specific category, a credential that matters to corporate travel planners who treat awards data as a shortlist signal.

-What that recognition implies, without overstating it, is that the property maintains meeting and event spaces at a level competitive enough to rank against Seoul's other conference-capable luxury properties while retaining the leisure credentials that make it attractive to accompanying guests and post-conference extensions.
+That recognition implies the property maintains meeting and event spaces at a level competitive enough to rank against Seoul's other conference-capable luxury properties while retaining leisure appeal for accompanying guests and post-conference extensions.
 That dual positioning is harder to execute than it sounds: conference infrastructure typically compresses design standards and noise levels in ways that degrade the leisure experience, and managing both constituencies simultaneously requires deliberate spatial planning.

 Placing a Stay Here Within South Korea Travel